Thomasluigi07/sm64-roblox/README.md

+# No more beta!
+This repo is dead and is no longer being updated due to me no longer doing anything Roblox related.
+Too bad!
+Original description has been left below.

 # sm64-roblox

 A port of Super Mario 64's movement code into Roblox Luau (in `--!strict` mode), hosted as a [rojo](https://rojo.space) project.
 Based on the SM64 decompilation project hosted at: https://github.com/n64decomp/sm64